 - At home, keep medication locked in a childproof container.
+And store medication away from the reach of children.
 An overdose of stimulant drugs is serious and potentially fatal.

 - Don't send supplies of medication to school with your child.
-Deliver any medicine yourself to the school nurse or health office.
+Deliver any medication yourself to the school nurse or health office.

 ADHD behavior therapy

-Children with ADHD often benefit from behavior therapy and counseling, which may be provided by a psychiatrist, psychologist, social worker or other mental health care professional.
-Some children with ADHD may also have other conditions such as anxiety disorder or depression.
+Children with ADHD often benefit from behavior therapy, social skills training, parent skills training and counseling, which may be provided by a psychiatrist, psychologist, social worker or other mental health professional.
+Some children with ADHD may also have other conditions such as an anxiety disorder or depression.
 In these cases, counseling may help both ADHD and the coexisting problem.